 It’s a highly competitive time of year, and no doubt many retailers will be eyeing an extra sales kick while shoppers hunt for the best deals.

 So let’s talk about Super Saturday and what it means for you as a retailer.

 In this article, we’re going to look at:

-- What Super Saturday is
+- What is Super Saturday in Retail?

 50 holiday marketing ideas for your store

 The shopping season is in full force!
 It's time to offer potential customers engaging, rewarding reasons to shop with you and keep them coming back for more.
 Download our free guide to get 50 easy-to-implement, high-impact retail marketing ideas to win big this season.

 For retailers and their customers, Super Saturday is the last Saturday before Christmas Eve.

 For businesses, it represents the final big push to maximize sales during the crucial holiday season.
 And for shoppers, it’s one of the last chances they have to finish off their shopping list.

 “It’s a really important day for retailers as it serves as the close to the holiday shopping season that begins on Black Friday,” says Jacqueline Snyder, product startup expert, fashion designer and co-founder of small business coaching platform and popular podcast, The Product Boss.